 Smaller Distributions Coming In 2022

-The IRS has distribution tables that allow you to calculate the amount you must withdraw from your retirement account annually.
-Those amounts are based on both your age and the value of your retirement account the year prior.
-The tables now in use rely on mortality data from 2002.
-The IRS will publish new RMD distribution tables in 2022, factoring in today’s greater life expectancies – about two years.
+The IRS’ RMD distribution tables allow you to calculate the amount you must withdraw from your retirement account annually.
+The amount is based on two factors: (1) your age, and (2) the value of your retirement account the year prior.
+The IRS has developed new RMD distribution tables that reflect an increase in life expectancy of about two years (current tables rely on mortality data from 2002).
+The new tables will go into effect in 2022.
 Therefore, RMD’s will be smaller beginning in 2022.

 An example of how the new tables would work: Let’s say a 72-year-old retiree has $300,000 in an IRA.
 In 2021, the required withdrawal would be $11,719.
 In 2022, it would be reduced to $10,948.
 That’s about a 7% decrease.

 As before, you may take a distribution less than your full RMD, but you will have to pay a penalty of 50% of the required amount you failed to withdraw.

 SECURE Act Limits Stretch-Out For Non-Spouse Beneficiaries

 The Setting Every Community Up For Retirement Enhancement Act of 2019 pushed the starting age for RMD’s from 70½ to 72 (if you turned 70 ½ after Dec.
 31, 2019).
 This rule change was designed to account for the fact that people are living longer and working more years.